EngineHub/WorldGuard/README.txt

 - /god
     Toggles your invincibility.
 Players must have permission to use "/god" to be able to use this command.
+You can also use this command to toggle the invincibility of others although you must have the "/godother" permission.

 Server Commands
 ---------------